 Automated traded is rarely auto-pilot trading.
 It takes a lot of knowledge to be able to maintain an EA, and trading skills/psychological skills are still required to intervene when necessary, but not too much.

 - EAs remove some of the psychological pressures of trading.
-Although, people using an EA still need to know when to intervene and when not too, which is still a psychological pressure/skill.
+However, people using an EA still need to know when to intervene and when not to.

-- EAs react quicker than humans can.
+- EAs react more quickly than humans can.
 When a trade signal appears (to enter or exit), there is no hesitation on the part of the EA.
 Humans, on the other hand, may freeze or question the trade.
-The lightning fast reaction time of the EA is beneficial in fast moving market conditions.
+The lightning-fast reaction time of the EA is beneficial in fast-moving market conditions.

 - Automated software can monitor far more markets than a human can.
 At any moment a human can only effectively monitor a few markets, but an EA can monitor hundreds.
 Once let loose, an EA can find opportunities in all the markets it is programmed to monitor.
 EAs can take advantage of more opportunities than a human can.

-- Will take trades that suit a strategy, even if the trader feels otherwise. if the strategy has proven itself profitable, this is a good thing.
+- They will take trades that suit a strategy, even if the trader feels otherwise. if the strategy has proven itself profitable, this is a good thing.

-- Forces the trader to simplify a strategy down to a level where it can be programmed.
-This process gives traders an in-depth look into their strategy.
-People who buy EAs don't receive this benefit, and often don't know what is "under the hood."
+- They force the trader to simplify a strategy down to a level where it can be programmed.
+This process gives traders an in-depth look at their strategy.
+People who buy EAs don't receive this benefit, and they often don't know what is "under the hood."